calgary roughnecks lacrosse game

 Loyola was using these a lot in 2012 when they won the National Championship.
 We saw other college teams running them in 2013.
 In 2015 we saw high school and youth teams using Ball Reversals more and more.

-8. Play More Box Lacrossebox lacrosse
+8. Play More Box Lacrosse

 Box Lacrosse is what we really see driving many of these changes.
 In Field Lacrosse, a bad pass out of bounds leads to a stoppage in play, standing around while somebody goes to get the ball, and a settled situation when the game restarts.
 In Indoor Lacrosse, the ball always comes back into play off the boards, leading to dozens of ground balls, unsettled situations, and transition opportunities in every game.